Top 6 Travel Cards in Malaysia 2026

 Pros of the Maybank Visa Signature card

-Popular, reliable and familiar bank
+- Popular, reliable and familiar bank

-Earn rewards and points on spending
+- Earn TreatsPoints and rewards on spending

-Travel perks available including airport speed passes and a concierge service
+- Travel perks available including airport speed passes and a concierge service

 Cons of the Maybank Visa Signature card

-550 MYR/year standard annual fee (waived in year 1)
+- 550 MYR annual fee after year 1 (waived in year 1)

-2.25% foreign transaction fee
+- 2.25% foreign transaction fee`

 HSBC Visa Signature Card